ligato/docs/docs/developer-guide/kvdescriptor.md

 the graph even from below as SB notifications, and used as [targets for dependencies][afpacket-dep] by other objects.

-These descriptors cover most of the features and should help you to get started implementing your own.
+These descriptors cover most of the features and should help you get started implementing your own.

 [afpacket-dep]: https://github.com/ligato/vpp-agent/blob/e8e54ef67b666e57ffef1bca555c8ce5585f215f/plugins/vpp/ifplugin/descriptor/interface.go#L421-L426